google/googleapis.dart/README.md

 $ pub upgrade
 ```

-* Download and generate the APIs using the `config.yaml` configuration.
+* Download and generate the APIs using the `config.yaml` configuration
+  (avoid doing this on corp network, use cloudshell instead).

 ```
 $ dart bin/generate.dart run_config download